grief

 Color breathing is a coping skill that combines a little mental imagery with intentional breathing to help modulate intense feelings, stabilize panic, soothe pain, slow rapid thoughts, or even get you more grounded.
 It's an invaluable tool that truly everyone can use, but it's especially beneficial for those who struggle with emotion dysregulation, flashbacks, dissociation, and more.
 So, how do you do it?!

-There are many ways to use color breathing, so not only is customization the fun part but it's also the key to its success!
-One of the most common ways folks use it is to first imagine a very calming color (perhaps deep blues or purples, or yellows and golds for others), then assign a color that matches the upsetting or painful emotions/sensations you're experiencing (maybe reds, oranges, or blacks).
 Slowly inhale the calming shade deep into your lungs.
 Watch it effortlessly locate all the areas of unrest, anxiety, or pain inside of you.
 See it just as easily envelope them, soothe them, heal them.
-As the color you see representing your distress gets extracted from every cell, space it invaded, or place it was radiating off of you, begin your exhale.
-Watch that color, in all of the shapes and textures it embodied, leave you with as long a breath as you can manage.
+As the color you see representing your distress gets extracted from every cell, space that it invaded, or place it radiated off of you, begin your exhale.
+Watch that color, in all of its shapes and textures, leave you through as long a breath as you can manage.
 It may leave in a rush, like it was almost expelled from your chest, or instead find itself slow and difficult to release as you contend with its resistance.

 How would you go about color breathing?